 1. Use A Makeup Setting Spray

-A full-face makeup routine includes many steps – base, contouring, bronzing, highlighting…By the time you are done with the whole process, your face could end looking like it is painted.
+A full-face makeup routine includes many steps – base, contouring, bronzing, highlighting…By the time you are done with the whole process, your face could end up looking like it is painted.
 You need to melt all of that makeup into your skin using a setting spray.
 A setting spray is an ultimate secret to a flawless makeup look.
 It eliminates all the residue and gives you a natural finish.
 You can also spritz some setting spray on the makeup brush before dipping the brush into the foundation to add it to the face.
 This will ensure that the makeup smoothly glides across the face smoothly without transferring the makeup.

 2. Blend The Foundation Well

 If your foundation looks white and chalky after application, then you’ve not blended it well.
 Cakey foundation can also be due to the wrong foundation shade.
 To avoid this issue, choose a foundation shade darker for a more natural finish.
 Make sure that you allow the foundation to dry before applying another coat.
 Apart from this, use a damp makeup sponge to eliminate all the fine lines and streaks to give yourself even-looking skin.

 3. Hydrate Your Under-Eye Area

 Does your under-eye look cakey even after following the entire base routine properly?
 That means it requires some hydration.
-A simple hack to hydrate your under-eye area is to use a face spray or a toner that contains squalane.
+A simple hack to hydrate your under-eye area is to use a face spray, serum, or a toner that contains squalane.
 Spritz it on your makeup sponge, dab off the excess, and gently press it under your eyes.